-- A. Services required under this Contract shall be ordered via a task order using a government Order for Supplies and Services form. - B. Each task order issued by the Contracting Officer (CO) shall contain the specific building(s), post locations, hours of service, and period of service required by the Government. - C. The Government has the unilateral right to add, decrease, cancel, or modify services stated in each task order issued, as long as the change is within the scope of the Contract and task order.
-The Contractor will be obligated to provide services at the specified hourly rates contained within the contract.
-All modifications to task orders will be accomplished using a Standard Form 30 (SF30) (form subject to change), Amendment to Solicitation/Modification of Contract.
+- A. Services required under this Contract shall be ordered using a government Order for Supplies and Services form.
+This form is commonly referred to as a "delivery order" or a "task order."
+For the purpose of this Solicitation/Contract, the form shall hereinafter be referred to as a "task order." - B. Each task order issued by the Contracting Officer (CO) shall contain the specific building(s), post locations, hours of service, and period of service required by the Government. - C. The Government has the unilateral right to add, decrease, cancel, or modify services stated in each task order issued, as long as the change is within the scope of the Contract and task order.
+The Contractor will be obligated to provide services at the specified hourly rates contained in Section B. All modifications to task orders will be accomplished using a Standard Form 30 (SF30) (form subject to change), Amendment to Solicitation/Modification of Contract.
 If the Government has new requirements that are not directly related to an existing task order but are within the scope of this Contract, those services will be ordered by a separate task order. - D. Temporary or Special Additional Services (TAS/SAS) will be issued through separate task orders.
-Depending on the circumstances of each order, TAS/SAS orders may be issued verbally between the CO and the Contractor and formalized in a written task order as soon as possible after the order is made.
+Depending on the circumstances of each order, TAS/SAS orders may be issued verbally between the CO and/or his/her designated representative and the Contractor and formalized in a written task order as soon as possible after the order is made.
+See Section G-2 for additional information regarding invoicing and payment for TAS/SAS.